pzhine/flexbox-lesson/readme.md

 # Lecture

 ## Webpack and CSS
-Start with a new clone of the [simple react setup](https://github.com/nmadd/simple-react-setup)
+Start with a new clone of the [simple react setup](https://github.com/nmadd/simple-react-setup).
+Then run:
 ```
 npm install
 npm install --save-dev css-loader style-loader